NuGet/Home/proposed/archive/Verify-Verbosity.md

 ## Goals

 * Change the output of `dotnet nuget verify` command for various `--verbosity` options.
-* Improve log messages & error codes in docs based on the customer experience due to the recent Debian issue.
+* Improve log messages & error codes in docs based on the customer experience due to the recent Debian incident.

 ## Non-goals